Lunjun Zhang

 Research

-I work on unsupervised learning for robotics.
+I work on unsupervised learning and reinforcement learning.

 Towards Unsupervised Object Detection from LiDAR Point Clouds